metalelf0/hilscher_downloader/README.markdown

 * `-d` or `--download-dir=`: the download directory.
 Default is `/tmp`.
   The script creates a `hilscher_pictures` directory inside of it.

+DEPENDENCIES
+---

+This app requires `wget` to be installed on your machine.
+If you are on OSX you can install it with homebrew.

 INSTALL
 ---